 How you fill your plate may affect your risk for some cancers.

 The bigger your portions, the more calories you consume.
-And excess calories can lead to weight gain and excess body fat, says Bonnie Nelson, health education specialist in MD Anderson’s Cancer Prevention Center.
+And excess calories can lead to weight gain and excess body fat, says Erma Levy, a research dietitian in Behavioral Science at MD Anderson.

-“Portion sizes have gotten out of control, which may explain why our waistlines are out of control,” says Nelson.
+“Portion sizes have gotten out of control, which may explain why our waistlines are out of control,” says Levy.

-But moderating your portion sizes, Nelson says, can help you cut back on excess calories and manage your weight.
+But moderating your portion sizes can help you cut back on excess calories and manage your weight.

 Portions vs. servings